projnanda/projnanda/faq_nanda.md

 - Metadata richness: DNS records are too simple for complex agent capabilities
 - Scale: Current systems can't handle billions of updates per hour

+## Why not just keep agent names in a file on a website?

+While storing agent names in a simple website file might seem straightforward, this approach creates critical problems:

+**Discovery Gaps**: Agents on uncrawled websites will never be found.
+Agent discovery requires real-time, comprehensive coverage that static file listings cannot provide.

+**Stale Information**: When agents update capabilities or endpoints, they won't be rediscovered until websites are re-crawled, creating windows with outdated information.

+**Re-centralization Risk**: A centralized list inevitably leads to gatekeeping, rent-seeking, biased prioritization, and opaque censorship rules by whoever controls the list.

+The NANDA Index solves these problems through its decentralized "quilt" architecture, where multiple registries operate independently while maintaining global interoperability—preventing any single entity from controlling agent discovery.

 ## What is the "Quilt" architecture?

 The NANDA Index uses a "quilt-like" architecture that accommodates different types of agent registrations: